Originate/nectarine/docs/tutorial.md

 ```

 Each location in the store has three states: data, loading, and error (mirroring a promise).
-Data can also be loaded with promises
+Data can be set via promises.

 ```js
 store.userSession.$fromPromise(api.login({username: 'johnDoe123', password: 'secret'}))